Perfect for pairing with other programs.

 - Develop insight into sustainable tourism practices in two of the industry’s leading destinations

-- To offer your own diagnosis on the success of innovative techniques and renewal projects
+- Be able to offer your own diagnosis on the success of innovative techniques and renewal projects

 - Gain a greater appreciation of tourism’s power to reinforce traditions and customs that come under threat from the globalization of culture